-That demand falls first on explanation.
+The first demand is explanation.
 The question is no longer whether the result is interesting.
 The question is what kind of account can bear its weight.
-Coincidence has grown weaker.
-Pattern-hunting has grown less satisfying.
+The explanation of coincidence is weak, and the explanation of pattern-hunting is not satisfying.
 Deep structure, if invoked, must itself be made more exact.
 And intentional architecture, once named, can no longer be dismissed as though it were merely rhetorical excess.

-The argument does not end here.
-But it does arrive at a new condition: the Torah now stands under a burden of explanation more exacting than before.